ThomasPazhaidam/ThomasPazhaidam/README.md

 # Hello, I'm Thomas Pazhaidam. 👋

 ## About Me
-I'm a passionate software developer with expertise in Python, Java, and C programming languages.
+I'm a passionate software engineer with expertise in Python, Java, and C programming languages.
 I love to solve complex problems and create efficient solutions that make an impact.

 ## Skills
 - **Languages:** Python, Java, C